SmartPracticeschool/llSPS-INT-253-AI-Powered-News-Search-App-Level-1-/README.md

 1. The user interacts with the user interface (UI) created using Node-Red.
 2. The query from the user sends to the Watson discovery of IBM cloud.
 3. The Watson Discovery Service is continually crawling the web to update its Discovery News collection.
-4. Watson discovery sends the requested news through the Node-Red app to the user.
+4. Watson discovery sends the requested news through the Node-Red app to the user.<br>
 5, 6.
 Watson discovery also responds to the Slack search requests through the AI-news-bot.

 # RESULTS